 Popular Skills for Assistant Office Manager

-Assistant Office Managers seem to require a rather large skill set.
-Most notably, facility with Office Management, People Management, and Accounting are correlated to pay that is significantly above average, leading to increases of 20 percent, 16 percent, and 6 percent, respectively.
+Assistant Office Managers report using a large range of skills on the job.
+Most notably, skills in People Management, Accounting, Accounts Payable, and Human Resources are correlated to pay that is above average, with boosts between 3 percent and 15 percent.
 Those listing Customer Relations as a skill should be prepared for drastically lower pay.
 Office Administration and Data Entry also typically command lower compensation.
-Most people familiar with Billing also know Accounts Receivable.
+For most people, competency in Billing indicates knowledge of Accounts Receivable.

 Pay by Experience Level for Assistant Office Manager